Foundation and Wall Design - My Wall

 The details of the wall design that I use.

-The top level building science on wall design is covered on the previous page, but it's worth talking about some of the details my particular wall design.
+The top level building science on wall design is covered on the previous pages, but it's worth talking about some of the details my particular wall design.

 Vapor barrier sandwiched between insulation